wtsi-hgi/stag/README.md

 `stag` will run until its input's EOF is reached, or it is terminated with Ctrl+D.

+`stag` expects records to be EOL delimited (i.e., record-per-line), with no additional "decoration" around records or fields.
+If that is not the case, `sed` could be interposed to munge the input into the correct format (for example, if parsing a CSV file, `sed` could strip leading and trailing quotes, if any, and `stag`'s field separator could be set to `/"?,"?/`).

 ## `stag` Language

 A `stag` statement is not dissimilar to an SQL `select ... group by ...`